 A problem with SMN1 will lead to SMA, while an issue with SMN2 will affect the type and severity of SMA.

 A person can only have SMA if both of their parents have a problem with this gene.
-However, even if both parents have this fault, there is only a 1 in 4 chance that the child will inherit it.
+However, even if both parents have this fault, there is only a

 Diagnosis usually starts when parents or caregivers notice symptoms of SMA in a child.